Dynatrace-APAC/dynatrace-apac.github.io/workshops/azure-partner.md

 > Use Dynatrace to explore "Applications", "Transactions and Service", "PurePaths" etc.
 >
+> Can you tell how Weather Express and Weather Service are related?
+Who calls who, and how is it called?
+Did you have to do complex configuration steps to reach this level of visibility?
+>
 > What can you tell about the data collected and how do you think it will help various teams like CloudOps, App Dev teams, Business teams etc.?

 Positive